kelvins/Chronobiology/README.md

 // Function that calculates the intradaily variability func IntradailyVariability(dateTime []time.Time, data []float64) (iv []float64, err error)

+// Function that calculates the interdaily stability func InterdailyStability(dateTime []time.Time, data []float64) (is []float64, err error)

+// Function created to filter the data based on the startTime and endTime passed as parameter func FilterDataByDateTime(dateTime []time.Time, data []float64, startTime time.Time, endTime time.Time) (newDateTime []time.Time, newData []float64, err error)

+// Function that searches for gaps in the time series and fills it with a specific value passed as parameter (usually zero) func FillGapsInData(dateTime []time.Time, data []float64, value float64) (newDateTime []time.Time, newData []float64, err error)
 ```

 **Note**: The functions were developed to work with default epoch of 60 seconds (or 15, 30, 120 seconds).
 If the epoch is something like 17 or 33 seconds, the results can be inaccurate.